Top Call Center Metrics & KPI Benchmarks to Track

-Occupancy rate measures the amount of time agents are on live calls plus completing work associated with the calls.
-The formula for calculating occupancy rate is:
+This call center metric measures the time agents are on live calls with customers and any work directly associated with those calls.

 - Occupancy Rate = (total talk time + total time spent on call-related tasks ÷ total working time) x 100

 An ideal occupancy rate for call centers ranges between 80-90% to ensure agents don’t feel overburdened and give them time for a break as needed.